 When choosing the appearance of a future child (color of eyes, skin, etc.) gene therapy can be used.
-In future it might be possible that babies will be born almost by order, these will be 'the perfect babies' (Fukuyama 2002).
-In other words, parents will choose desirable features of a child before his/her birth.
+In future it might be possible that babies will be born almost by order, these will be 'the perfect babies' (Fukuyama 2002).9 In other words, parents will choose desirable features of a child before his/her birth.

 Achievements in self-regulation.
 The level of controllability will increase considerably within a number of important systems connected with biotechnologies.
 Thus, probably, while transforming an organism, scientists will insert not a separate useful gene (Simon, Priefer, and Pühler 1983), but a whole set of necessary genes which will operate depending on environmental conditions.
 Such characteristics will be extremely important in the case of climate changes which are quite probable.
-It will become possible to choose the most optimal varieties of seeds for a unique combination of weather conditions and territory.
-Consequently, huge databases of such plant varieties and variations will be created.
+It will become possible to choose the most optimal varieties of seeds for a unique combination of weather conditions will be created.
 It is quite possible that in the future the whole process of getting a transgenic plant will take place without human participation, thus, it will become self-regulating.

-It is possible to assume that by the end of the final phase of the Cybernetic Revolution the agricultural biotechnologies will be already developed to a degree that the modified products will be able to response even to the smallest fluctuations of local conditions.
-In other words, it will be possible for farmers to select individual fodder and drugs by means of programs and to order them via the Internet.
-Even an individual will be able to invent a houseplant hybrid suitable for the interior and to order its production and delivery.
+It is possible to assume that by the end of the final phase of the Cybernetic revolution the agricultural biotechnologies will be already developed to a degree that the modified products will be able to response even to the smallest fluctuations of local conditions.
+In other words, it will be possible for farmers to select individual fodder and drugs by means of programs and to order them